Mellin-type Functional Integrals with Applications to Quantum Field Theory and Number Theory: Introduction

-For functional Mellin transforms, the probability analogy remains a profitable guide; but this time in the richer context of Banach algebras.
-Like the functional Fourier transform, it turns out that functional Mellin also encodes a duality --- but an algebraic rather than group duality.
-In particular, functional Mellin provide a means to represent $C^\ast$-algebras.
-The purpose of this paper is construct and develop this tool.
+However, Fourier transform is not the only game in town.
+It is not hard to see the functional analog of the Mellin transform also could be a useful tool.
+And, similar to the functional Fourier transform, functional Mellin encodes a duality --- but an algebraic rather than group duality.
+Likewise, for functional Mellin transforms the probability analogy remains a profitable guide; except this time in the context of non-commutative Banach algebras.
+It is significant that functional Mellin provides a means to represent and probe Banach algebras in the setting of \emph{non-abelian} topological groups which lies beyond the power of Fourier.
+The purpose of this paper is to construct and develop this tool with an eye towards primarily physics applications.